ddovla/cxjs-home-expenses-app-tutorial/tutorial/core-concepts.md

 ### Data Expressions (expr)

 Data expressions are string attributes that are compiled to JavaScript methods and used to calculate dynamic values at runtime.
-Let's add a new textfield control and use a data expression for its enabled property.
+Let's add a new `TextField` control and use a data expression for its `enabled` property.

 ```
 <TextField value-bind='intro.core.text' enabled-expr='!{intro.core.cb1}' />